Befaco/MotionMTR/README.md

 Go to the official Arduino website https://www.arduino.cc/en/Main/Software and download the latest version of Arduino IDE for your operating system and install it.

 3. Download the firmware
 Go to https://github.com/Befaco/MotionMTR and press "clone or download" to download the repository to your computer.
-Extract the zip file and copy "firmware" folder to your sketchbook folder.
+Extract the zip file and copy "MoltenMotionMeter" folder to your sketchbook folder.

 4. Install the libraries
 Download the libraries and copy them into your library folder.